Categories: EV News

 • Simplified compliance: Auto parts and services aligned to 18% GST.

-• Luxury hit: Super luxury cars and bikes face higher taxes under 40%.
+• Luxury hit: Super luxury cars and bikes face higher taxes of up to 40%.

 • EV push intact: All electric vehicles remain at 5% GST, reinforcing the government’s green mobility agenda.